 Possible Defences for Receiving Stolen Property

-- To argue that you did not actually receive the property;
+- Arguing that they did not actually receive the property;

 - To argue that the property was not stolen in a way that amounted to a strictly indictable offence; or

 - To raise duress as the reason for your conduct.